SecureApiGateway/secure-api-gateway-ob-uk-rcs/_infra/helm/securebanking-openbanking-uk-rcs/readme.md

 | deployment.image.tag | string | {} | Tag to deploy - Value should exist in values.yaml overlay in deployment repo |
 | deployment.image.imagePullPolicy | string | Always | Policy for pulling images
 | deployment.java.opts | string | -XX:+UseG1GC -XX:+UseContainerSupport -XX:MaxRAMPercentage=50 -agentlib:jdwp=transport=dt_socket,address=*:9091,server=y,suspend=n | Additional Java config

-## Resources

-There are resource requests and limits set for RCS.
-These values are a suggestion and can be overwritten in the seperate 'deployments' repo values.yaml file.
-Requests
-* CPU: 0.25
-* Memory: 256Mi
-Limits
-* CPU 0.5
-* Memory: 512Mi